Hall tickets to be issued for MBBS Phase-I and Phase -II December 2024 examination.

 Antibiotic sensitivity – methods & principles.

-IV.
 STAINING AND HANGING DROP:

 1) Demonstration of motility by hanging drops method.